rnwolfe/cisco-ise-extension/README.md

 **Note**: the main difference for Firefox is its lack of support for the progress type notification (see #22).
 For this reason, bulk updates in Fierfox have to use a series of `basic` type notifications which are not as visually pleasing as they appear to flash due to the rapid change in status; however, this was the best way I saw to implement it.
 The final "Done!" notification is most noticeable as it persists for a few seconds at the end of the update operation.
 ## How to Install
 ### Google Chrome
-For the official release, you can download the [ISE Assistant from the Chrome Web Store](https://chrome.google.com/webstore/detail/bgcgpgjpecloagakaainoamfaedknpol) updates will be provided via the Chrome Web Store.
+For the official release, you can download the [ISE Assistant from the Chrome Web Store](https://chrome.google.com/webstore/detail/bgcgpgjpecloagakaainoamfaedknpol).
+Updates will be provided via the Chrome Web Store.

-To run anything outside of the `master` branch, it will have to be loaded as an "unpacked extension."
+To run anything outside of the `master` branch, it will have to be loaded as an "unpacked extension" (at your own risk).
 To do so:

 1. Clone this repo: `git clone https://github.com/rnwolfe/ise-extension-chrome.git`
 2. Checkout the desired branch: `git checkout <desired_branch>`